Dhisurion/Fortrace-Scenario2-Usage/README.md

 - Can be analyzed using Wireshark

 ## Forensic Analysis Guide

+This section examines the analysis of artifacts generated during scenario execution.
+It covers three main aspects:

+File Format Conversion:
+   - Converting from .raw image format to .e01 format Digital Forensics Analysis:
+   - Detailed examination of the forensic image using Axiom Network Analysis:
+   - Investigation of captured network traffic using Wireshark

+Each subsection provides step-by-step guidance for working with and analyzing these forensic artifacts.

 ### Converting Raw Images
 1. Download FTK-Imager from [Exterro's official website](https://www.exterro.com/)